micmic210/coffee-trivia/README.md

 ## Design

 ### Color Scheme
-In designing the Coffee Trivia Quiz web application, careful consideration was given to the color scheme to enhance user experience, ensure readability, and create an engaging visual aesthetic.
+When designing the Coffee Trivia Quiz web application, careful consideration was given to the color scheme to enhance user experience and ensure readability.
 Here's an explanation of the color choices and their application:

 #### Background and Decorative Elements
-The background and decorative elements feature soft, muted colors like beige and brown, evoking a cozy, coffee shop atmosphere.
-The intricate line drawings of coffee items add sophistication and charm without overwhelming the user.
+The background and decorative elements have soft, muted colors like beige and brown, evoking a cozy, coffee shop atmosphere.
+The intricate drawings of coffee items make them look sophisticated and charming without overwhelming the user.

 #### Interactive Elements
  1. Light Roast (Teal - #468787): The light roast option uses teal to stand out against the neutral background while maintaining a soothing appeal.
 Teal's calming properties make it an inviting choice for users.
  2. Medium Roast (Red - #E38E84): The medium roast option is highlighted in soft red, associated with energy and alertness.
 This color contrasts with teal, making it easy to distinguish between choices.
  3. Dark Roast (Dark Brown - #4A3933): The dark roast option uses deep brown, reflecting dark roast coffee's rich, intense nature.
 It harmonizes with the overall coffee theme and conveys robustness and depth.
  4. French Roast (Chocolate Brown - #3B2C25): The French roast option is depicted in chocolate brown, slightly lighter than dark roast.
-This warm, inviting color fits the coffee-inspired pallete and creates a comforting feeling.
+This warm, inviting color fits the coffee-inspired pallet and creates a comforting feeling.

  #### Feedback and Navigation
  - Correct Feedback (Teal Green - #468787)